Renters' Rights Bill: landmark reforms to put an end to no-fault evictions

 (Image credit: Getty Images)

-Landlords in England will be banned from removing tenants without cause as part of long-awaited reforms unveiled in parliament on Wednesday (11 September).
+Landlords in England will be banned from removing tenants without cause as part of long-awaited reforms that will get their second reading in parliament on Wednesday (9 October).

-The Renters’ Reform Bill is to be introduced to parliament more than four years after a shake-up of the private rented sector was first promised under the previous government’s election manifesto.
+The Renters’ Reform Bill is due to be debated today in parliament more than four years after a shake-up of the private rented sector was first promised under the previous government’s election manifesto.
+Current housing secretary, Angela Rayner, says: “I am determined to get this Bill into law as soon as possible."

 A ban on no-fault evictions and in-tenancy rent rises in England will be among key changes in Labour’s Renters’ Rights Bill.
-Angela Rayner, the deputy prime minister and housing secretary, said the bill would “rebalance the relationship between tenant and landlord”.
+Rayner says the bill will “rebalance the relationship between tenant and landlord”.

 Subscribe to MoneyWeek